agui888/shim-doc/docs/array.md

 _.sub(string, start, end)

-return substring of a string by start and end index
+Return substring of a string by start and end index

 ```lua
 _.sub('qwer', 2, 3)